 Between 1851 and 2015, Florida endured 114 hurricanes, including 37 major hurricanes.
 These powerful storms rip roofs off of homes, send massive waves onto the coastline, and hurl blunt objects through the air with enough force to penetrate a telephone pole.
 Hurricane property damage is the price we pay for countless days of sunny, summery weather.

-At Williams Law, P.A., our Tampa hurricane damage lawyers understand the difficulties of securing fair insurance coverage after a serious tropical storm or hurricane.
+At Williams Law, P.A., our Florida hurricane damage lawyers understand the difficulties of securing fair insurance coverage after a serious tropical storm or hurricane.
 Insurance companies constantly search for reasons to deny, delay, and lower their claims payouts.
 In the meantime, homeowners must move in with family members or stay in a hotel as they try to rebuild their lives.
 If you’re struggling to receive fair coverage for hurricane property damage, we will use every resource we have to protect your interests.
 You paid the premiums – you deserve a fair payout.

 Insurance Coverage and Hurricane Damage in Florida